DMGDy/epic-bar-rs/README.md

 * [Open windows in workspaces](https://github.com/DMGDy/eww-windows)

-I previously relied on Rust crates to obtain information such as Netowrk and Wi-fi information but I will plan on simply using D-bus to interact with these services.
+I previously relied on Rust crates to obtain information such as Netowrk and Wi-fi information but ~~I will plan on simply using D-bus to interact with these services.~~ Interacting with Netlink IPC socket to get network information would be much more direct and fast.

 ## TO-DO
 Things to do in order of priority: